canro91/canro91.github.io/_posts/2019-12-17-BetterCodeReviews.md

 ## For the reviewee

+Before asking someone to review your code, review your own code.
+Check if all tests are passing, classes and methods follow naming conventions, new code comply to styling guidelines.

+It's a good idea to wait for the CI/CD to build and run all tests before asking someone to review your changes or assign reviewers in a tool.
+This will save time to your reviewers and you.

 * **Don't take it personal**.
 It's the code under review, not you.
 Breathe!
 * **Find in every review an opportunity to learn**.
-Identify what comments you get often and avoid them before your next reviews.
+Identify what comments you get often and avoid them on your next reviews.
 * **Give context**.
 Make sure the reviewer have enough context to review the code.
-For example: write a description of your what your code does and what decisions you made.
+Write an explanatory title and a description of what your code does and what decisions you made.
 * **Keep your work short and focused**.
 Don't make the reviewer go through thousand of lines of code in a single review session.
+Don't change business logic and formatting/styling in the same set of changes.
 * **Keep all the discussion online**.
-If you contacted the reviewer by chat or email, bring relevant comments online if you're using a reviewing tool.
+If you contacted the reviewer by chat or email, bring relevant comments to the reviewing tool for other to see them.

 ## For team management